Koohoko/Koohoko.github.io/_posts/2022-10-29-adaption-and-selection-SARS-CoV-2-evolution.md

 > At time $t$ after the emergence of the variant, the number of mutations in the population is expected to be Poisson distributed with mean $ut$.

 ## Other notes
 > Evolutionary rates and divergence times are typically estimated using phylogenetic approaches (Drummond et al., 2006).
 These methods, *however, cannot handle the volume of SARS-CoV-2 data available and data have to be dramatically down-sampled*.
-Furthermore, phy- logenetic methods impose an hierarchical structure on the data and are thus very sensitive to problematic sequences or metadata.
+Furthermore, phylogenetic methods impose an hierarchical structure on the data and are thus very sensitive to problematic sequences or metadata.

+In my mind, a shortcoming of this simple branching process model is it can not deal with reverse mutations, and it treated every mutation with the same weights, which may be overly simplified.